 - Heat oil in a kadai for deep frying.
 Check if the oil is hot enough by sliding in a small portion of the malai kofta mixture.

-- It has to rise without browning.
+- It has to rise without browning a lot.
 This is the right temperature.